Why continuous improvement requires more than just technical input if real, sustainable change is to be achieved.

-We help sustain performance through the provision of psychometric assessment at recruitment stage, and the design of online attraction and selection methodologies.
-After all, as we have seen above, effective recruitment is more cost effective than selecting the wrong hire
+We help sustain performance through the provision of psychometric assessment at recruitment stage.
+We also design online attraction and selection methodologies.
+After all, as we have seen above, effective recruitment is more cost effective than selecting the wrong hire.

 Moreover, we also work with our clients to design and implement performance reviews which work and which are linked to competencies.
-We also offer executive coaching and development to help those with potential to reach the right level.
+We also offer executive coaching and development.
+This helps managers achieve transformational change and sustained continuous improvement.

 All this can become part of your workforce strategy and which we can input as required.

 Continuous Improvement, lean experts and industrial trainers are all important drivers of change.
 But only if your staff are the right people who have the right competencies, attitudes and skill sets for the job.
 ‘Horizontal alignment’ of strategies means that people are effective at delivering operational and vertical strategies.

 Finally do your managers have the following characteristics?